 As we all know, Voacanga Africana is a plant that is used in traditional African medicine.

-It is used to treat a variety of ailments, including malaria and fever.
-It also has anti-inflammatory properties, which may help with rheumatism and arthritis.
+It is used to treat various ailments, including malaria and fever.
+Its anti-inflammatory properties may help with rheumatism and arthritis.

 Voacanga does not seem to be addictive or toxic, nor does it seem harmful or dangerous when taken by itself.